fbpx

 Research Summary

 Squamish is in the midst of a massive shift.
 According to the 2021 national census, the DOS’s population has increased 22% from the 2016 census, from 19,497 to 23,819 residents.
-This change is especially drastic when compared against the province’s average rate of 5.2%, earning the DOS the distinction of being the fourth fastest-growing subdivision in B.C.
+This change is especially dramatic when compared against the province’s average rate of 5.2%, earning the DOS the distinction of being the fourth fastest-growing subdivision in B.C.
 Within these numbers a cultural shift is taking place as well.
-A town once dominated by resource extraction jobs with a reputation for being an outdoor, adventure-sport mecca , is now expanding it’s identity.
+A town once dominated by resource extraction jobs with a reputation for being an outdoor, adventure-sport mecca , is now expanding its identity.
 While there has been much written about the issues caused by this growth, it is important to note that it has also created an influx of residents who identify as belonging to the arts community.
 To properly understand the current and future needs of Squamish’s creative community it is necessary to conduct a thorough review of the current state creative spaces within the community.

 This section of the document contains two studies of creative spaces.
 The first looks at the DOS, and the second widens the lens to examine the facilities which exist in 25 British Colombia communities.